casualuser/casualuser.github.io/resume.md

 Senior DevOps & Software Engineer with 20+ years of experience designing and operating cloud-native systems on AWS, building Kubernetes- and serverless-based platforms, integrating AI/LLM and blockchain/web3 components, and leading automation and reliability initiatives.

-Open to remote/hybrid roles focused on:
+Open to fully remote roles (10+ years of remote work) focused on:

 - Cloud & DevOps (AWS, Kubernetes, Terraform, CI/CD)
 - AI/LLM infrastructure and integrations